hoho/dosido/nodejs/doc/api/tty.md

 added: v0.7.7
 -->

+Allows configuration of `tty.ReadStream` so that it operates as a raw device.

+When in raw mode, input is always available character-by-character, not including modifiers.
+Additionally, all special processing of characters by the terminal is disabled, including echoing input characters.
+Note that `CTRL`+`C` will no longer cause a `SIGINT` when in this mode.

 * `mode` {boolean} If `true`, configures the `tty.ReadStream` to operate as a raw device.
 If `false`, configures the `tty.ReadStream` to operate in its default mode.
 The `readStream.isRaw` property will be set to the resulting